sgsmob/toboggan/README.md

   * `--indices` INDICES -  Either a file containing indices (position in `.graph` file) on which to run, or a list of indices separated by commas.
 Ranges are accepted as well, e.g. "1,2-5,6".

+### Scripts for high-throughput usage
+The sub-directory `high-throughput-scripts/` contains scripts for running `toboggan.py` on large data sets, as well as scripts for processing the output of `toboggan.py` on these large data sets into an easily handled format.
+See [README.md](./high-throughput-scripts/README.md) for further details.

 ## Example Usage